borgbackup/borg/docs/faq.rst

 ::

     btrfs subvolume snapshot -r /home /.snapshots/home
+    cd /.snapshots
-    borg create /path/to/repo::home_backup /.snapshots/home
+    borg create /path/to/repo::home_backup
     btrfs subvolume delete /.snapshots/home

-The problem with this approach is that in a restore instead of paths starting with /home I have now /.snapshots/home.

-Solution: Run ``borg_create`` from within the snapshot directory.
+Note that ``borg_create`` should be run from within the snapshot directory, because in the backup you don't want to have paths starting with the ``.snapshots`` prefix; that might cause trouble when restoring from the backup.

 ::